OntoUML/ontouml-models/README.md

 If you wish to contribute by submitting another ontology, please chose one entry from the "*Not Started*" or "*Started*" sheets from the [List of UFO and OntoUML Ontology Models](https://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharinghttps://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharing) and follow the instructions available in [our wiki](https://github.com/unibz-core/ontouml-models/wiki).
 Ontologies in the *Started* sheet already have files available in a branch (informed in the spreadsheet), simplifying the collaboration process.

-For providing high-quality data, a submission is required to comply with the defined rules to be accepted as part of the catalog.
+For providing high-quality data, submissions are required to comply with the defined rules to be accepted as part of the catalog.
 If you have any questions about submitting new models or reusing those available in this catalog, please [create an issue](https://github.com/unibz-core/ontouml-models/issues).

 ### Contribute by reporting an ontology